jnhyatt/boring-blog/content/_index.md

 My newest obsession is Rust, but I'll happily talk your ear off about language design, games, space, or math if you'll let me.

-Feel free to stay as long as you like.
-Or until you fall asleep.